brodie-eaton/Semantic-LLM-Interpreter/README.md

 ---

 ### 2. The Semantic Line & Rank-Based Selection
 We project all candidates onto this 1D Semantic Axis.
-This linearizes the disagreement (e.g., "Refusal" on the left, "Compliance" on the right).
+This linearizes the disagreement (e.g., "negative" on the left, "positive" on the right).

 ![1D Semantic Line](assets/2_semantic_line_1d.png)